 Craniosacral therapists that are registered with the professional body – the Craniosacral Therapy Association have the letters CTA after their name.

-I am supervised in my clinical work by Franklyn Sills who co founded the Karuna Institute.
+I am greatly privileged to be supervised in my clinical work by Franklyn Sills who co founded the Karuna Institute.
 Franklyn has authored many seminal teaching texts on biodynamic craniosacral therapy.